 With business heavily relying on data in the 21st century, it is necessary to look to leaders of data for guidance.
-While a lot of credit is given to CEOs for managing companies, Chief Data Officers provide a lot of the work necessary for keeping a company alive.
-Here are EM360’s Top 10 CDOs.
+While a lot of credit gets given to CEOs for managing companies, Chief Data Officers provide a lot of the work necessary for keeping a company alive.
+Here is EM360s top 10 CDOs.

 10. Leyre Murillo Villar, BNP Paribas

 With over 10 years in managing data, it was inevitable that Leyre Murillo Villar was going to make our list.
 She has also worked in data internationally thus making her one of the more versatile and diverse CDOs in the game.

 Chief Data Officer of Betclic Everest Group, Chatue-Diop is one of the more interesting CDOs.
 Beyond most Chief Data Officers, Chatue-Diop is a popular writer on Medium and is also proving herself as one to watch.
 She has certainly secured herself a place on this list through her determination.
 She also won Trophée Femme Engagée de la Grande Distribution 2013.